airbytehq/airbyte/docusaurus/README.md

 ## Deploying Docs

 We use Github Pages for hosting this docs website, and [Docusaurus](https://docusaurus.io/) as the docs framework.
-Any change to the `/docs` directory you make is deployed when you merge to your PR to the master branch automagically!
+Any change to the `/docs` directory you make is deployed when you merge to your PR to the main branch automagically!

-The source code for the docs lives in the [airbyte monorepo's `docs/` directory](https://github.com/airbytehq/airbyte/tree/master/docs).
+The source code for the docs lives in the [airbyte monorepo's `docs/` directory](https://github.com/airbytehq/airbyte/tree/main/docs).
 Any changes to the `/docs` directory will be tested automatically in your PR.
 Be sure that you wait for the tests to pass before merging!
 If there are CI problems publishing your docs, you can run `tools/bin/deploy_docusaurus` locally - this is the publish script that CI runs.